-The Goldsboro Housing Authority (GHA) and Eastern Carolina Regional Housing Authority (ECRHA) are public corporations created for the purpose of administering housing programs for low-income persons.
+The Housing Authority of the City of Goldsboro (HACG) and Eastern Carolina Regional Housing Authority (ECRHA) are public corporations created for the purpose of administering housing programs for low-income persons.
 Between the two housing authorities there are 1,884 public assisted housing units.
-The operations of the GHA and ECRHA are funded through annual appropriations provided by U.S. Department of Housing and Urban Development (HUD).
-Both public housing authorities received funding for their housing activities, projects, and funds to modernize and repair their public housing units.
-The GHA administers 297 Housing Choice Vouchers (HCV), which allow low-income persons to rent privately owned houses and/or apartments dispersed throughout the community.
-In addition to public housing and Section 8 programs, the GHA also administers other special housing programs designed to assist specific demographic groups, such as veterans and persons with mental disabilities.
+The operations of the HACG and ECRHA are funded through annual appropriations provided by U.S. Department of Housing and Urban Development (HUD).
+Both public housing authorities receive funding for their housing activities, projects, and funds to modernize and repair their public housing units.
+The HACG administers 297 Housing Choice Vouchers (HCV), commonly known as 'Section 8', which allow low-income persons to rent privately owned houses and/or apartments dispersed throughout the community.
+In addition to public housing and voucher programs, the HACG also administers other special housing programs designed to assist specific demographic groups, such as veterans and persons with disabilities.